kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ## Appendix: ImageMagick's security vulnerabilities

-It has been said that with great power comes great responsibility.
-ImageMagicks great power and ease of use does come at a price: vulnerability to exploits by malicious remote actors.
-This arises primarily from weaknesses in the way in which external lbraries are invoked to perform functions _delegated_ to them by ImageMagick.
+Great power exacts a commensurate price.
+ImageMagick's great power and ease of use does come at a great price: vulnerability to exploits by malicious remote actors.

-ImageMagick uses external libraries which are called via `system()` commands in accordance with command strings specified in a "delegate" or "policy" configuration file called `delegates.xml` or `policy.xml`.
+ImageMagick uses external libraries or _backend tools_ which are called via `system()` commands in accordance with _delegated_ command strings specified in a configuration file called `policy.xml`.

-In April 2016, it was reported that because of insufficient shell character filtering to validate the command string, it was possible for a bad actor to execute malicious code remotely, to the detriment of the unwitting user of ImageMagick.
+In April 2016, it was reported that because of insufficient validation of delegated command strings, it was possible for someone to execute malicious code remotely, to the detriment of the unwitting user of ImageMagick.
 This was revealed at a website, interestingly named [ImageTragick](https://imagetragick.com/) to attract sufficient attention and remedial action to the discovered bug [@imagetragick2016].

 In November 2020, [another security vulnerability was discovered](https://portswigger.net/daily-swig/imagemagick-pdf-parsing-flaw-allowed-attacker-to-execute-shell-commands-via-maliciously-crafted-image) [@leyden2020].
 It was [reported and promptly patched](https://insert-script.blogspot.com/2020/11/imagemagick-shell-injection-via-pdf.html) by the ImageMagick maintainers [@infuhr2020].

+Recent versions of the ImageMagick suite, bundled with major distributions, should have correctly configured `policy.xml` files that will block known exploits.
+[Sandboxing](https://www.techopedia.com/definition/25266/sandboxing) is another technique to quarantine the system from possible vulnerabilities.
+Above all, it is vital to keep  system and application software up to date to avail of evolutions in performance and security.

 ## Image used below